Australia Winter Internship Program

 A meal plan for only the first half of the winter term is also an option for students joining this program.

-The Australia program fee depends upon the student choice to opt for the elective New Zealand tour, as well as the option to accept or refuse the group airfare.
+The Australia program fee depends upon the student choice to opt in or out of the elective New Zealand tour.
+Airfare is included in the New Zealand tour but not in the standard Australia program fee.

-For 2018-2019 the program fee is tentatively set at $19,975.
+For 2018-2019 the program fee is set at $17,525.
+This fee does not include airfare, meals or the optional New Zealand tour.
 Adjustments may be made over the spring if there are considerable increases in international airfare.

 2018-2019 fees are anticipated to be as follows: